 But, if we were able to do a deeper analysis and look at the right foot vs. left foot ground contact time when running, we might discover another layer that would change the answer as to the best GCT.

-If runner A has an average GCT running of 300 ms and is indeed demonstrating excellent ground contact time balance while running, this means that both the right foot and left foot would have approximately a 300 ms GCT independently if we analyzed each foot individually across the 5-mile run.
+This means that both the right foot and left foot would have approximately a 300 ms GCT independently if we analyzed each foot individually across the 5-mile run.

 Let’s say that runner B has a very poor running GCT balance.
 This means that he or she is displaying an overt lack of symmetry between the right and left sides of the body in terms of ground contact time.

-This can be evidenced by an imbalance or lopsided running stride.
-Even if it is not apparent to the naked eye, if the runner gets a video gait analysis that slows down the running form frame by frame, we would be able to see that the right foot might be spending significantly more time on the ground than the left foot for each complete gait cycle.
+If the runner were to do a video gait analysis that slows down the running form frame by frame, we would be able to see that the right foot might be spending significantly more time on the ground than the left foot for each complete gait cycle.

 Thus, while the overall average GCT running for this runner might be 250 ms, the individual GCT for the right foot vs. the left foot could be quite disparate.